steadforce/harbor-day2-operator/README.md

 ### garbage-collection-schedule.json

-The schedule of the purge job, there can always only be one.
+The schedule of the garbage collection, there can always only be one.

 ```json
 {